temporalio/documentation/docs/cloud/introduction/pricing.md

   Includes sending a [Signal](/workflows#signal) from a client or from within a Workflow to another Workflow.
 - **Query received.** [Queries](/workflows#query) aren't recorded in Event History.
   An operation such as viewing the stack trace in the Temporal Cloud UI results in a Query.
-- **Workflow Update** [Workflow Updates](/workflows#update) count as one Action.
+- **Workflow Update.** [Workflow Updates](/workflows#update) count as one Action.
 - **Version marker recorded.**
   Occurs when a Workflow calls `get-version` or `patch`.
 - **Side Effect recorded.**
   For a mutable [Side Effect](/workflows#side-effect), an Action occurs only when the value changes.
   (Be aware that some SDKs don't support Side Effects.)
+- NEW: Workflow Update. [[Workflow Updates](/workflows#update)] is a  primitive that combines a Signal and Query together for a single Action.

 **Child Workflows**

-- The parent Workflow spawning a Child Workflow results in one action and the execution of the Child Workflow results in one Action.
+- The parent Workflow spawning a Child Workflow results in one Action.
+- Execution of the Child Workflow results in one Action.

 **Activities**

 - **Activity started or retried.**
   Occurs each time an Activity is started or retried.
-- **Local Activity started.**
-  Occurs each time a [Local Activity](/activities#local-activity) is started.
+- **Local Activity started.** Each [Local Activity](/activities#local-activity) associated with one Workflow Task will count as one Action.
+(Note: Each additional Workflow Task heartbeat after counts as an additional Action.
+Also, Local Activities retried following a Workflow Task heartbeat will count as one Action.
 - **Activity Heartbeat recorded.**
   A Heartbeat call from Activity code counts as an Action only if it reaches the [Temporal Server](/clusters#temporal-server).
   Temporal SDKs throttle [Activity Heartbeats](/activities#activity-heartbeat).
   The default throttle is 80% of the [Heartbeat Timeout](/activities#heartbeat-timeout).
   Heartbeats don't apply to Local Activities.

-**Local Activities**

-- Local Activities associated with one Workflow Task will count as one Action.
-- Each additional Workflow Task heartbeat after counts as an additional Action.
-- Local Activities retried following a Workflow Task heartbeat will count as one Action.

 **Schedules**

-- Each execution of a [Schedule](/workflows#schedule) will count as three Actions:
+- [Schedules](/workflows#schedule) is a new capability that allows you to "schedule" a Workflow to start at a particular time.
+Each execution of a Schedule will accrue three actions:
-  - Start schedule
-  - Start loop workflow
-  - Workflow started
+- **Schedule Start**.
+Will account for two actions
+- **Workflow started**.
+One action to start the target workflow

 [Reach out to our team](https://pages.temporal.io/contact-us) to get more information or to help size your number of Actions.